OpenSignLabs/OpenSign/docs/docs/help/Templates/manage-templates.md

 <img width="828" alt="Embed" src="https://github.com/user-attachments/assets/05dcaf5d-07b0-4069-bcd5-83e2daf71e29" />

+Note: The Premium api credit is deducted when the document is signed.

 **Copy template id**: This action copies the unique ID associated with the template, which is useful for embedding or sharing with public users when your template is set to public.

 **Copy public URL**: This generates a public link for the template, allowing external users to access it without logging into OpenSign.
 Click "Copy Public URL" to generate the link, then share it as needed.

+Note: The Premium api credit is deducted when the document is signed.

 **Kiosk Mode**: Kiosk Mode offers a simplified and secure environment for signers to complete documents on a shared or public device.
 It's ideal for use cases like front-desk sign-ins, in-office document execution, or on-site registrations where multiple individuals need to sign documents one after another.

 When you click the Kiosk Mode option along with a selected template, the document opens in a dedicated signing interface.
 Signers can then complete their portions sequentially on the same screen and device, ensuring a smooth and efficient signing flow without requiring individual logins.

 Note: This feature is available exclusively on Teams and Enterprise plans.

 **Duplicate**: When you need to create a copy of an existing template, use the Duplicate option.
 This feature allows you to quickly generate an exact replica of the selected template, making it easy to reuse and modify without affecting the original.